Driving Program

 Multiple Medical Conditions Aging process

-• A complete driving history, type of vehicle and use of adaptive equipment.
+• A complete driving history, type of vehicle and previous use of adaptive equipment

-• Testing cognitive and perceptual abilities to measure reaction time, problem solving, divided attention and your brain's ability to process safety in various situations.
+• Testing of cognitive and perceptual abilities to measure reaction time, problem solving, divided attention and your brain's ability to process safety in various situations

 • Upper and lower body range of motion, strength, sensation and coordination